Which Comparison of Beowulf and Grendel Is Most Accurate

 The Bottom Line

 That said, the comparison that stays with you might be the messier one — the one that acknowledges we know almost nothing about Grendel, that the poem deliberately keeps him mysterious, and that maybe the point is precisely that we can't fully understand the monster.
+Beowulf can defeat him in battle.
 But understanding him?
-Beowulf can defeat him in battle.
 That's something else entirely.